Sheraton Grand at Wild Horse Pass

 - Define genetic markers of atherosclerosis and the role of genetic risk scores (GRS) in risk stratification of coronary heart disease

-- Identify the genetic basis of heritable causes of the hyperlipidemias and implications for prevention and familial screening
+- identify the genetic basis of heritable lipid disorders and implications for prevention and familial screening

-- Define the role of inheritance in cardiovascular drug response and to utilize genetics to minimize adverse events and maximize drug efficacy
+- Define the role of pharmacogenetics in cardiovascular drug response and to utilize pharmacogenetics testing to minimize adverse events and maximize drug efficacy

-This course is intended for pediatric and adult cardiologists, internists, primary care providers, and nurse practitioners with special interest in the management of patients with CVD, pediatric and adult cardiology trainees, and genetic counselors with an interest in cardiology.
+This course is intended for both pediatric and adult cardiologists, internists, primary care providers, and pharmacists, and nurse practitioners with special interest in the management of patients with genetic heart and vascular disease, pediatric and adult cardiology trainees, PAs and genetic counselors with an interest in genetic cardiovascular medicine.